dimitrisp2/AristotleApp/README.md

 ## !!!NOTICE/WARNING!!!

 This app is not to be used exclusively for the translations communication.
-Intended as a supplemental way to log anything you might need, as discord chat can be unmanageable.
+It is intended as a supplemental way to log anything you might need, as discord chat can be unmanageable.

 Also, to those people who will ask the following (or similar) questions: